dqops/dqo/docs/checks/column/patterns/invalid-usa-zipcode-format-found.md

 # invalid usa zipcode format found data quality checks

 This check validates the format of a USA zip code inside text columns.
- It measures the percentage of columns containing a valid zip code and raises a data quality issue when the rate is below a threshold.
+ It counts the number of invalid zip code and raises a data quality issue when the rate is below a threshold.

 ___